takram-design-engineering/three-geospatial/packages/atmosphere/WEBGPU.md

 normalNode?: Node | null
 ```

+A node representing the scene's normal.
+It is only used for post-process lighting and is not required when `lighting` is disabled.

 #### skyNode

 ```ts
 skyNode?: Node | null
 ```

+A node representing the radiance of celestial sources and atmospheric scattering seen from the camera at the far depth (where the depth value equals 1)

 #### shadowLengthNode

 ```ts
 shadowLengthNode?: Node | null
 ```

+TODO

 ### Static options